Extensions-lab/shipper-tms-help/shipperloadmanagement.md

 This section shows the Transport Requests that need to be processed/shipped within the analyzed period (filtered by the Load Date of the Transport Request).

-To place requests into a Delivery Order:
+To place requests into a Transport Order:

-- In the upper section, select the required Delivery Order.
+- In the upper section, select the required Transport Order.
 - In the lower section, select one (or multiple using Ctrl) Transport Requests.
-- Click **Add To Delivery Order**.
+- Click **Add To Transport Order**.

 ![Setup Image](resources/shipperloadmanagement/pics/loadmanagement5.png)